 Widener offers three MSN programs for registered nurses who already hold a bachelor's of science in nursing:

-- Adult Health-Gerontology: This program provides certification as an advanced practice registered nurse (APRN) clinical nurse specialist (CNS), with an emphasis on health promotion/disease prevention, concepts of illness care and clinical decision making based on evidence-based practices.
+- Adult-Gerontology CNS: This program provides certification as an advanced practice registered nurse (APRN) clinical nurse specialist (CNS), with an emphasis on health promotion/disease prevention, concepts of illness care and clinical decision making based on evidence-based practices.

-- Family Nurse Practitioner: In this track, nurses are trained as advanced practice clinicians who provide primary care for individuals and families through a holistic approach to family health management.
+- Family (Individual Across the Lifespan) CRNP Program: In this track, nurses are trained as advanced practice clinicians who provide primary care for individuals and families through a holistic approach to family health management.

-Graduates of Widener's master's degree programs are eligible to sit for certification examinations as advanced practice registered nurses (APRNs) offered by the American Nurses Credentialing Center (ANCC) as an adult-gerontology (population) clinical specialist (role).
+Graduates of Widener's master's degree programs are eligible to sit for certification examinations as advanced practice registered nurses (APRNs) offered by the American Nurses Credentialing Center (ANCC) and the American Association of Critical Care Nurses (AACN) as an adult-gerontology (population) clinical nurse specialist (role).
 In addition, graduates may sit for specialty certifications above and beyond the APRN certifications.

 In addition to the degree programs, post-master's (PM) certificates are available for each APRN role.